bitpoke/mysql-operator/docs/_index.md

 ### Setup a backup on S3

-You need to specify the `backupBucketUri` for the cluster to an URI like `s3://BUCKET_NAME`, and a secret.
+You need to specify the `backupURL` for the cluster to an URL like `s3://BUCKET_NAME/cluster-name/`, and a secret.

 ```yaml
 apiVersion: v1